edumgt/AWS-Solutions-Architect-Associate/VPC/README.md

 -   Subnet consist of: VPC + Availability Zone + CIDR.
 -   A best practice to maintain redundancy and fault tolerance, create at least two subnets configured in two Availability Zones.
 -   AWS reserves five IP addresses in each subnet.
 These IP addresses are used for: VPC local routing, Domain Name System (DNS), Future use, network broadcast address and network address.
--   Subnets are created in Availability Zone level and can be more than one in each AZ
+-   Subnets are created in Availability Zone level and can be more than one in each AZ.
+-   CIDR provides more granular control of the number of addresses you assign to each subnet.

 ## Route Table
 A route table contains a set of rules, called routes, that are used to determine **where network traffic is directed**.